4till2/fillit/README.md

 # 42_Fillit
-A re-implementation of the unix "ls" command implemented in C.
+A program to find the smallest square possible with a list of given Tetriminos.

 ## Description
 The program takes a file as parameter, which contains a list of Tetriminos, and arranges them